softwareplanet/rails-cms-module/softwareplanet-cms/guide/md/setup.md

 $ bundle
 ```

-5. Run rake command to setup devcms.
+5. Run rake command to setup SoftwarePlanet CMS.
 See output to understand what modifications it applied:

 ```bash
 $ rake cms:wizard